Exclusive: Philippines' Duterte proposed deal to end city siege, then backed out

 "I called the Maute brothers and their mother ...
 I told them, I convinced them."

 Sharief said the president was prepared to offer the Maute clan implementation of Sharia law in their hometown, Butig, if he achieves his goal of establishing a federal system in the Philippines.
+Reuters could not independently verify that such a proposal had been made.

 The talks with the Maute group did not go ahead and the mother was arrested on June 9 elsewhere in the same province as Marawi.
 The Maute brothers' father, Cayamora Maute, was apprehended three days earlier in Davao City.